Rigellute/blog/src/content/article/auth0-and-crossOriginIsolated.md

 I recently integrated [Auth0 Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) into a React SPA but had a problem with the `loginWithPopup` flow (from the `@auth0/auth0-react` library).

-The popup would open, allowing the user to login.
+The popup would open, allowing the user to log in.
 But then on success, the Auth0 redirect would result in the following error:

 ```
 Failed to execute 'postMessage' on 'DOMWindow':